Video game development: Development process

 Game development is a software development process, as a video game is software with art, audio, and gameplay.
 Formal software development methods are often overlooked.
 Games with poor development methodology are likely to run over budget and time estimates, as well as contain a large number of bugs.
 Planning is important for individual and group projects alike.

 Overall game development is not suited for typical software life cycle methods, such as the waterfall model.

 One method employed for game development is agile development.
 It is based on iterative prototyping, a subset of software prototyping.
-Agile development depends on feedback and refinement of game's iterations with gradually increasing feature set.
+Agile development depends on feedback and refinement of the game's iterations with a gradually increasing feature set.
 This method is effective because most projects do not start with a clear requirement outline.
 A popular method of agile software development is Scrum.

-Another successful method is Personal Software Process (PSP) requiring additional training for staff to increase awareness of project's planning.
+Another successful method is Personal Software Process (PSP) requiring additional staff training to increase awareness of project planning.
 This method is more expensive and requires commitment of team members.
 PSP can be extended to Team Software Process, where the whole team is self-directing.

 Game development usually involves an overlap of these methods.
 For example, asset creation may be done via waterfall model, because requirements and specification are clear, but gameplay design might be done using iterative prototyping.